-Two car manufacturers emblematic of French industrial know-how are at the root of the PSA Group: Peugeot, one of the first companies to produce and sell petrol cars at the end of the 19th century, and Citroën, whose avant-garde technologies in design and industrial processes revolutionised the automotive world from the beginning of the 20th century.
+Two car manufacturers emblematic of French industrial know-how are at the root of the Groupe PSA: Peugeot, one of the first companies to produce and sell petrol cars at the end of the 19th century, and Citroën, whose avant-garde technologies in design and industrial processes revolutionised the automotive world from the beginning of the 20th century.

 The Peugeot company starts out in the metal industry 1810

 PSA (Peugeot Société Anonyme) is founded in 1966.
 Ten years later, the merger of Citroën S.A. and Peugeot S.A. gives rise to the PSA Peugeot Citroën group.
 The Group harnesses its solid results to buy out Chrysler Europe in 1978, making it Europe’s number-one group and world number-four.